-Long before a person relapses there are warning signs that come before the actual event.
-Listen to your life and become familiar with your patterns of triggers, thoughts, and behavior.
+Long before a person relapses, there are warning signs.
+Listen to your life and become familiar with the patterns of your triggers, thoughts, and behavior.
 For example, if you have a problem that involves sex, you must avoid suggestive TV and movies with nudity.
 These can be triggers that spark a relapse in crime.

-START BY

-TRACKING your triggers by honestly reviewing past behaviors and cravings that come with them
+START BY TRACKING your triggers by honestly reviewing past behaviors and cravings that come with them.

-WATCHING for thinking errors like believing you can make resist your triggers without help
+WATCH for thinking errors like believing you can make resist your triggers without help.

-ASKING Which events, circumstances, or mental conditions have led to your addictive actions?
+ASK which events, circumstances, or mental conditions have led to your addictive actions.
 What inaccurate thoughts do you believe?
 What triggers led to your using?

-FINDING A SPONSOR or mature friend to hold you accountable, to help you recognize your triggers and avoid them

-DEVELOPING a strategy for daily events that are triggers

-LOWERING STRESS - Monitor strong emotions/experiences like: Anger, frustration, social pressure, boredom, exhaustion, high-risk friends, death of a loved one, people's reactions to changes you are making in your life
+FIND A SPONSOR or mature friend to hold you accountable and to help you recognize your triggers and avoid them.
+DEVELOP a strategy for daily events that are triggers.
+LOWER STRESS.
+Monitor strong emotions/experiences like anger, frustration, social pressure, boredom, exhaustion, high-risk friends, death of a loved one, people's reactions to changes you are making in your life, etc. WARNING SIGNS OF A RELAPSE